Team

 DPhil student, Centre for Socio-Legal Studies, University of Oxford

-James is a third year DPhil student at the Centre for Socio-Legal Studies and a Student Editor of Frontiers of Socio-Legal Studies.
+James is a DPhil candidate at the Centre for Socio-Legal Studies and Lead Editor of Frontiers of Socio-Legal Studies.
 He has a background in performance studies, legal anthropology, and the sociology of law.
 His current research explores the significance of physical movement within legal spaces.

 Ayesha Pattnaik